BarnabasSzabolcs/pyquasargui/docs/quickstart.md

         ])

     run(layout, title='Scoped slot demo')
     ```

 ## Model and Computed

+In Quasargui `Model` and `Computed` enable `Component`'s to change dynamically.
+They are the most convenient way to handle complex user interaction.
 To see the interactions with `Model` and `Computed`, consider the following example:

 === "screenshot"